Table of Contents

 Dog Food Recall History:

-Multiple dog food recalls for the repeated incidence of salmonella contamination are a cause for concern.
+Multiple dog food recalls for the repeated incidence of salmonella contamination is a cause for concern.

 This is not to mention the seriousness of pentobarbital contamination.